-In relation to the current investments of the Fund, related party associations exist for all current loans made (9 loans in total as at the date of this document).
+In relation to the current investments of the Fund, related party associations exist for all current loans made (4 current loans in total as at 30 September 2021).
 All parties are related as per virtue of common directors, shareholders and guarantors.